avorapattanapong/CSV-Parser/Readme.md

 ## Description
 This is a simple CSV parser that reads a CSV file and stores the data in an in-memory H2 database.
 The project is split into two parts, the backend and the frontend.
 The backend is built using Spring Boot and the frontend is built using React.
-The frontend is a simple UI that allows the user to upload a CSV file and view the data in a table.
+The frontend is a simple UI that allows the log to upload a CSV file and view the data in a table.
 The backend is a REST API that allows the frontend to upload the CSV file and manages data.

 ## Features
 - Upload a CSV file